Induktr/BrainMessenger/CONTRIBUTING.md

 ## Code of Conduct

 We take our open-source community seriously and hold ourselves and other contributors to high standards of communication.
-By participating and contributing to this project, you agree to uphold our [Code of Conduct](CODE_OF_CONDUCT.md). (Примечание: Тебе нужно будет создать этот файл CODE_OF_CONDUCT.md, используя стандартный шаблон, например, Contributor Covenant).
+By participating and contributing to this project, you agree to uphold our [Code of Conduct](CODE_OF_CONDUCT.md)

 ## How Can I Contribute?